Olympic Stadium tickets & tours | Price comparison

 How long should I plan for one stadium visit?

-For most visitors, 90 minutes to 2 hours works well, including the bell tower.
+For most visitors, 90 minutes to 2 hours works well for the standard stadium visit.
 If you add a guided format and photo stops, plan a little longer.

 Read more.